Open to Hope International Day of Hope and Healing After Loss Conference 2024

 Dr. Donna L. Schuurman

-Elizabeth Boisson is the President and Co-Founder of Helping Parents Heal, an international support group for parents and families who have had a child pass.
-She is also the HPH newsletter editor, and the Affiliate Leader of the Phoenix/Scottsdale group.
-She attended and taught at The University of North Carolina at Chapel Hill for undergraduate and graduate school, as well as the Université Paul Valéry in Montpellier, France.
-She has four beautiful children, two of whom are in Spirit: Chelsea, who passed when she was two days old, and Morgan, who transitioned at the Base Camp of Mount Everest in Tibet while on a university exchange program when he was 20 years old.
-She also has two beautiful daughters: Alix, 30, and Christine, 28.
-Elizabeth is the author of Life to Afterlife – Helping Parents Heal, The Book.
-She is also a certified yoga instructor and teaches yoga for healing grief.
+Elizabeth is the President & Co-Founder and Newsletter Editor of Helping Parents Heal, Inc. She has four beautiful children, two of whom are in Spirit: Chelsea, who passed when she was two days old in France, and Morgan, who transitioned at the Base Camp of Mount Everest in Tibet while on a university exchange program when he was 20 years old.
+She also has two beautiful daughters: Alix, 31, and Christine, 29.
+Elizabeth is also the Affiliate Leader of the Phoenix/Scottsdale group and a Caring Listener.
+She attended and taught at UNC – Chapel Hill for both undergraduate and graduate school and at the Université Paul Valéry in Montpellier, France.
+Elizabeth is the author (with other members of Helping Parents Heal) of Life to Afterlife – Helping Parents Heal, The Book.
+She is also a certified yoga instructor and teaches healing yoga.